FHantke/brave-browser-wiki/Brave-Release-Schedule.md

 - This channel will sometimes get merges from master to speed up the delivery of features.
-- Chromium versions are targets and may not be ready in time for the dates.
-If a Chromium upgrade is not ready in time for a branch date, the branch still happens,  but the Chromium upgrade itself will be uplifted onto the Beta channel.
-- CI will eventually do builds for Dev channel once a day if there are changes or as requested.
+- CI does builds for Dev channel once a day if there are changes or as requested.
-- Updates will be released twice a week or as requested.
+- Updates are released as there are builds as long as tests pass.
-- `x` in the version above will increase for each build.
-- Branches are created from master on the dates specified.
+- Branches are created from master around the dates specified in this table.
-- `brave/brave-browser`'s `package.json` specifies brave-core branch version explicitly.

 ---

 # Nightly channel:

-- CI will eventually do builds for Dev channel once a day if there are changes.
-- No updates will be made for Nightly builds.
-- See the chart at the top for the version number for Nightly builds.
-- With a version such as 0.60.x, the `x` is equal to 0 when dev-channel gets the previous 0.59.y version.
+- We don't currently offer nightly builds from master, but we may in the future.
 - Developers work off of master.
-- We keep master stable, when it is not we backout what broke it.
+- We keep master stable, when it is not, we backout what broke it.
+- If something fails tests, that thing should be backed out.
 - `brave/brave-browser`'s `package.json` specifies brave-core branch to be `master`.